linkunfa/openbmc/meta-evb/meta-evb-nuvoton/meta-evb-npcm750/README.md

 **How to use**

-1. Prepare a motherboard (take Supermicro MBD-X9SCL-F-0 as example) and connect **pin 1-3, 5, 7-8, 10-12, 15-17 of JTPM** to **J10 header** of Poleg EVB with a LPC cable.
+1. Prepare a motherboard (take Supermicro MBD-X9SCL-F-0 as example) and connect **pin 1-3, 5, 7-8, 10-12, 15-17 of JTPM** to **J10 header** of NPCM750 EVB with a LPC cable.

 2. Download UEFI drivers and copy to the USB drive:

     * Format the USB drive in FAT or FAT32.
     * Download **PolegSerialDxe.efi** and **TerminalDxe.efi** from  [https://github.com/Nuvoton-Israel/openbmc-uefi-util/tree/npcm7xx_v2.1/sol_binary](https://github.com/Nuvoton-Israel/openbmc-uefi-util/tree/npcm7xx_v2.1/sol_binary) and copy them to the USB drive.

-3. Connect an ethernet cable between your workstation and **J12 header** of Poleg EVB.
+3. Connect an ethernet cable between your workstation and **J12 header** of NPCM750 EVB.

-4. Power up the Poleg EVB and configure IP address.
+4. Power up the NPCM750 EVB and configure IP address.

 5. Configure Supermicro MBD-X9SCL-F-0 UEFI setting for SOL:
     * Power up Supermicro MBD-X9SCL-F-0 and boot into UEFI setting.